BA (Hons) Fine Art (Sculpture)

 With the exception of creativity, I was, in conventional terms, labelled a ‘late developer’ as a child and this was reflected in my body, attitudes, and academic abilities.
 I was 20 by the time things kicked in, so to speak, but by then, the formal part of my education was almost over… just when I was getting excited about some of the things I was learning and feeling able to embrace with more enthusiasm.
 So I was spat out of the warm, cosseted, college environment, and into a world of unemployment and uncertainty.
 By this time, parents had divorced, any semblance of a family home had effectively disappeared, and I hooked up with an older girlfriend.
 We rented a run-down farmhouse on the edge of Yorkshire’s Pennine moors and gradually, as I grew in confidence with a desire to explore other possibilities, I moved out to live on my own.

 Always one to keep an eye open for interesting opportunities, I emailed blue sky research company, Starlab, in 2000, after reading an article in the Sunday Times magazine.
 Amazingly, I was personally invited by entrepreneur, Walter De Brouwer, to work for his company in Brussels on new technology projects.
-On return to my job in Bedford (and because Starlab was liquidated in Belgium), I applied to and gained a job with Cranfield University to develop e-learning projects.
+On return to my job in Bedford (and because Starlab was liquidated in Belgium), I applied to, and gained a job with, Cranfield University to develop e-learning projects.
 When the contract eventually ended in 2004, I returned to Yorkshire and after another brief spell of self-employment as an e-learning consultant, gained employment with Kirklees Council as one of two e-learning managers working with schools and colleges.

-After 7 years (and feeling dissatisfied with regular work routines and their increasing bureaucracy) I accepted voluntary severance in 2012 and once again became self-employed – this time focusing my attention on my spiritual interests, continuing my personal voyage of discovery, and self-publishing of books to help others.
+After 7 years (and feeling dissatisfied with regular work routines and their increasing bureaucracy) I accepted voluntary severance in 2012 and once again became self-employed – this time focusing my attention on my website design and spiritual interests, continuing my personal voyage of discovery, and self-publishing of books to help others.
 On a personal note, I was gratified to know that I could hold down a permanent job successfully, if I wanted to… I just didn’t want to any more.
 It wasn’t laziness, it was a considered choice.